Skip to main content

 Ray Fuller Prize in Psychology 2016

 My research interests include global mental health, LGBTQIA+ health and mental health, reproductive justice, and gender-based violence (GBV).
-My research focuses on applying consultative, participatory approaches for the development of end-user informed guidelines, frameworks, and resources that will improve access to health, including mental health, care for society's most vulnerable populations.
-Through my research, my aim is to represent diverse lived experiences across gendered and cultural divides to address issues of inequality and discrimination of marginalised groups, with the goal of empowering individuals and communities to create social change.
+My research focuses on applying consultative, participatory approaches for the development of end-user informed guidelines, frameworks, and resources that will improve access to health care, including mental health care.
+Through my research, my aim is to represent lived experiences across gendered and cultural divides to address issues of inequality and discrimination using a critical paradigm focused on challenging existing power structures.
 I am committed to integrating social justice and human rights principles into my research, and I believe that engaged research practices which build collaborative relationships between researchers and communities can enable communities to address local concerns, resulting in research that is applicable, culturally relevant, and that bridges the gaps between research, practice, and community needs.
 In line with feminist approaches, my research strives to include a `reciprocally educative focus', underpinned by values of intersectionality, positionality, and reflexivity.